camin-mccluskey/prisma-history-extension/prisma/extensions/history/README.md

  - mistake 1: I mess up the model or field name - the type system should catch this
  - mistake 2: I mess up a key name - the type system should catch this
  - mistake 3: I duplicate a key - the type system WONT catch this, but the config is prevalidated and the extension will not start
  - mistake 4: I duplicate a key that is no longer in use.
-See (3) HOWEVER this relies on us ensuring we don't reuse keys.
-That is what the status field is for
+See (3) HOWEVER this relies on us ensuring we don't reuse keys ever (i.e. even when the schema changes).
 N.b: this makes me think we should use key values that have some semantic meaning.
 This would make detecting a duplicate key easier.

  What are the workflows:
  1. I want to bring a new field under history tacking